What is salary exchange?

 To view this information in a printable format, download our employer guide to salary exchange (PDF) (opens in new window).

-To help ensure your salary exchange arrangement is set up correctly, we've detailed some things you need to think about, and the decisions you'll need to make in our Getting you set up for salary exchange guide (PDF) (opens in new window).
+To help ensure your salary exchange arrangement is set up correctly, we've detailed the things you need to think about, and the decisions you'll need to make.

 We'll work closely with you and your adviser to set up your arrangement on your workplace pension scheme and get your employees on board.